Noahscratch493/IEOpener-Plus/README.md

 3. Internet Explorer will launch with the specified settings.

 ## Development
-The **uncompiled batch file** is available in this repository for users who want to inspect or modify the source code.
+The **batch file** is available in this repository for users who want to inspect or modify the source code.

 ## Download
 [Download File](https://github.com/Noahscratch493/IEOpener-Plus/blob/main/IE%20Opener%2B.bat)